sylhare/sylhare.github.io/_posts/2022/2022-09-21-Jest-testing.md

 ### Mock bits of a library

-If you work with multiple functions or a library, and they are being called by one of the object you are testing, you can use the `jest.mock` on the library itself to mock part of it.
+If you work with multiple functions or a library, and they are being called by one of the objects you are testing, you can use the `jest.mock` on the library itself to mock part of it.
 The [jest.requireActual] allows you not to have to mock everything and use the actual values for the rest.